benjamib/benjamib.github.io/_projects/Project1.md

 The entire development process can be followed through our <b>[Blog](https://benjamib.github.io/blog/)</b>

-In addition to following the development on the blog, there will be occasional YouTube videos posted to chronicle our development as well as to demonstrate the game as it progresses.
-The current commmit of the game can alwas be found at <b>[Current](https://benjamib.github.io/command-ui/command-ui.html)>/b>
+In addition to following the development on the blog, there will be occasional <b>[YouTube videos](https://benjamib.github.io/videos/)</b> posted to chronicle our development as well as to demonstrate the game as it progresses.
+The current commmit of the game can alwas be found at <b>[Current](https://benjamib.github.io/command-ui/command-ui.html)</b>

 I hope you join me in this development journey!